benyamindariadi/benyamin_portfolio/README.md

 # My Portofolio

+---
+## Contents
+- [Classification](#classification) - Projects related to datasets that have the purpose of predicting a state or class
+- [Prediction](#prediction) - projects related to models that aim to predict a continuous value
+- [Image](#image) - projects related to image datasets that are processed with deep learning
+- [Computer Vision](#computervision) - With topics about image and video processing (mostly use OpenCV)
+- [Text](#text) - With some topics about Natural language processing
+---

 ## Classification
 ### 1. [Categorical Peoples Interests](https://github.com/benyamindariadi/machine-learning/tree/master/clustering-categorical-peoples-interests)
 - **Context:** There are 4 groups/classes of people and 217 hobby's and interest questions